getreu/tp-note/docs/source/tpnote--manpage.md

 ## Create a new note annotating a non-Tp-Note file

-When '`<path>`' points to an existing file, whose file extension is other than '`.txt`', a new note is created with a similar filename and a reference to the original file is copied into the new note's body.
+When '`<path>`' points to an existing file, whose file extension is other than '`.md`', a new note is created with a similar filename and a reference to the original file is copied into the new note's body.
 If the clipboard contains some text, it is appended there also.
 The logic of this is implemented in the
 templates: '`[tmpl] annotate_file_content`' and